-Students must observe the following procedures when exiting the bus or any other transportation related to school.

-- Follow the driver's directions. - Cross the road at least ten feet in front of the bus immediately after getting off the bus unless the driver tells you otherwise.
+Guidelines for Students must observe the following procedures when exiting the bus or any other Exiting the bus transportation-related to school. • Follow the driver's directions. • Cross the road at least ten feet in front of the bus immediately after getting off the bus unless the driver tells you otherwise.